 Our services include:

-Contact us now to arrange a consultation with an experienced business immigration lawyer.
+Contact us now by using our online contact form or calling 0333 363 8577 to arrange a consultation with an experienced business immigration lawyer.

 Comprehensive immigration advice tailored to your circumstances and goals

 Designed to make your visa application as successful, smooth and stress-free as possible

 Premium application service that ensures your visa application is submitted to meet your deadline

 Ensure you have the greatest chance of a successful appeal.
 We will represent you in any hearings/tribunals

 Gabrielle owned a successful business in Canada and she wanted to expand her business in the UK.
 She was able to focus on the business side of her expansion as… Read More

 After the breakdown of her marriage, Fareeda was unsure of how she would remain in the UK with her child.
 Thanks to the hard work of IAS, her application was… Read More

 Daniel was in a long-distance relationship with his partner, a Brazilian National.
 He proposed to her and wanted to bring her over to the UK but was unsure of his… Read More

 Marcus is a Dominican Republic national who overstayed in his previous Spouse Visa when last in the UK due to a relationship breakdown.